-Typically, a “low engine power” warning light on your dashboard means that your vehicle’s performance has been reduced to prevent engine damage.
+Typically, a “engine power reduced” warning light on your dashboard means that your vehicle’s performance has been reduced to prevent engine damage.
 Your vehicle’s computer, also known as the “electronic control unit” (ECU), went into low power mode after detecting a system failure.
 In other words, the “low engine power” warning light coming on is your car’s way of notifying you that it has entered the limp home mode.

 Depending on your vehicle type and the problem detected by the ECU, specific error codes will be displayed in the Electronic Control Module (ECU) memory.

-The best way to properly diagnose and repair a car is to take it to a local service centre and have it checked by a certified mechanic.
+The best way to properly diagnose the problem of engine power reduced is to take it to a local service center and have it checked by a certified mechanic.
 If you find that your car engine is heavily malfunctioned that it’s time to replace it with a reliable and high performance engine.

 What should I do if the “Low Engine Power” light comes on?